Skip to content

 Elasticsearch Output Plugin

-The Elasticsearch output plugin forwards parsed logs to Elasticsearch or Sematext Logs.
+The elasticsearch output plugin forwards parsed logs to Sematext Logs using the Sematext API, which supports the Elasticsearch output format.

 Features

-• log routing by log source to multiple Elasticsearch servers
+• log routing by log source to multiple Elasticsearch-compatible endpoints

-• log routing by log source to multiple Elasticearch indices (or Sematext Logs Apps)
+• log routing by log source to multiple OpenSearch/Elasticsearch indices (or Sematext Logs Apps

 • SSL/TLS by default, when using Sematext